LabTerra/CAETE-v1.0/input/readme.md

-Data from ISIMIP2 inputs watch + wfdei https://www.isimip.org/gettingstarted/details/5/
+Data from ISIMIP2 inputs watch + wfdei monthly data - processed to 1980-2010 means

+https://www.isimip.org/gettingstarted/details/5/

 When referring to this data set, the following papers should be cited: